Mardaani: Production

 Mukerji, who played the role of a crime branch officer in the film, met the Mumbai Police Crime Branch Chief as part of research for her role.
-It was speculated that her role was inspired by IPS officer Meera Borwankar, who was also an investigation officer in the Mumbai 26/11 case.
+It was speculated that her role was inspired by IPS officer Meera Borwankar, who was an investigation officer in the Mumbai 26/11 attacks.
 For her role, Mukerji trained in Krav Maga, a street-fighting, self-defence system developed for the Israeli military.

 Soundtrack

 The film's soundtrack was composed by Salim-Sulaiman.